-The Corps' Jacksonville, FL District Headquarters is currently working with the Florida DEP to identify aspects of beach nourishment construction templates that negatively impact sea turtles and develop alternative design criteria that may minimize these impacts.
+The Corps' Jacksonville, FL District Headquarters has worked with the Florida DEP and other stakeholders to identify aspects of beach nourishment construction templates that negatively impact sea turtles in order to potentially develop alternative design criteria that may minimize these impacts.
 Project design modifications to develop a more "turtle friendly" beach profile could potentially increase post-nourishment nest density and success.
-A draft final report for phase one of this study, "Assessment of Alternative Construction T emplate for Beach Nourishment Projects," has been developed and reviewed.
+However, according to Brock et. al. (2009), equilibrated profiles of constructed beaches should reflect the pre-project native beach.
+Since there are regional differences in natural beach profiles, care should be taken when considering implementation of a single profile on constructed beaches.
+A draft final report for phase one of this study, "Assessment of Alternative Construction Template for Beach Nourishment Projects," has been developed and reviewed and preliminary concepts have been implemented on select projects.
+However, no specific literature is currently available suggesting the feasibility of integrating the recommended construction criteria into large scale projects.
 Based on the final results and feasibility of recommendations, the Corps may incorporate, to the maximum extent practicable, 'turtle friendly' beach profile criteria in future project designs in order to enhance sea turtle nesting habitat requirements; however, at this point in time no formal recommendations have been identified.